Image placeholder

 Mindfulness

-Mindfulness is a translation of the Pali term sati, which refers to the ability of the mind to stay with something and be present with attention (Walach, 2020).
+Mindfulness is a translation of the Pali term sati, which refers to the mind's ability to stay with something and be present with attention (Walach, 2020).

 Walach, H. (2020, October 29).
 Achtsamkeit.
 In Dorsch Lexikon der Psychologie.
 Retrieved from: https://dorsch.hogrefe.com/stichwort/achtsamkeit